aircall/aircall-everywhere/README.md

 ## isLoggedIn method

 In addition to the `onLogin` and `onLogout` callbacks, a `isLoggedIn` method is provided that will directly asks the phone about its status.
+The result is a boolean.

 Example: